 Trophy has a fully-featured block-based email builder that allows you to design templates, controlling all email copy and subject lines.
 Within the Emails page you can create templates and assign them to the 3 different Email Types.

-When you create an email template, it can simulatenously be used across as many email types as you want.
+When you create an email template, it can simultaneously be used across as many email types as you want.
 So if you want your emails to be simple, just having one email template might be enough.
 Otherwise, general best practice is creating one template for each type of email you want to send.

 Default Templates